Shiamak Davar: Singer

-Shiamak is known for his electrifying and high energy live performances.
+Shiamak is known for his live performances.
 He has often cited Elton John to be his hero, and John's influence on Shiamak is clearly discernible.

 As a recording artist, Shiamak made his debut with an English album Survive in 1991 when pop music was still nascent in India.
 He made his Hindi Pop debut with the album Mohabbat Karle, which sold 1.2 million copies in India.
 The song 'Jane Kisne' was quite a rage, especially amongst teenage girls, and was nominated for several awards, but winning none, as most awards went to Daler Mehndi's 'Ho Gayi Teri Balle Balle'.
 The title track "Mohabbat Karle" plagiarised its melody from Angelique Kidjo's Adouma.
 He also has other musical works in Hindi – Dil Chahe and Shabop.
 His latest album Shabop featured songs with Shankar Mahadevan, Hariharan and Shweta Pandit.

 Shiamak has shared the stage with artists such as Sting, Bryan Adams and Eddy Grant.He was the opening act for Bryan Adams for his 2011 India concerts.
 He also performed for Oprah in 2012 during her visit to India.